huggingface/community-events/whisper-fine-tuning-sprint/README.md

 Great, now you should have successfully evaluated your model.
 Finally, there is one **important** thing you should do so that your model is taken into account for the final evaluation.
-You should add two tags to your model, one being `robust-speech-event`, one being the ISO code of your chosen language, *e.g.* `"sv"` for the exemplary model we used above.
+You should add two tags to your model, one being `whisper-fine-tuning-sprint`, one being the ISO code of your chosen language, *e.g.* `"hi"` for the exemplary model we used above.
 You can find a list of all available languages and their ISO code [here](https://huggingface.co/languages).

 To add the tags, simply edit the README.md of your model repository and add

 ```
-- "sv"
+- "hi"
-- "robust-speech-event"
+- "whisper-fine-tuning-sprint"
 ```

+[comment] # TODO: VB create an example of the TODO.

 under `tags:` as done [here](https://huggingface.co/hf-test/xls-r-300m-sv/commit/a495fd70c96bb7d019729be9273a265c2557345e).